Sharif Nayyar: Life and career

 Nayyar was born in Lahore.
-He statred his career from acting in Laila Majnu, starring Swaran Lata and Nazer while Yadgaar was his first film as a director.
+He began his career from acting in Laila Majnu, starring Swaran Lata and Nazer while Yadgaar was his first film as a director.
 He rose to fame from commercially successful Naila which released in 1965 and was based on the novel of the same name by Razia Butt.
 In 1966, he directed his first Punjabi film Laado.
 In 1971, he directed Dosti which was the second Diamond Jubilee film in the cinema at that time.

 Filmography

 Awards and nominations

 Nayyar received three Nigar Awards in his career;